tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Ok!”
 I yelped nervously.
 I hastily nocked an arrow while in a cold sweat, hands shaking the whole time.
 The string left my wet fingers at such a violent speed, and the arrow soared majestically forward.
 But I had critically fumbled.
 The arrow completely missed the target, and landed with a dull thud.
 Some of the girls screamed, others cried.
 My arrow had pinned the head of a squirrel to a tree.
 Its body still clutching an acorn nearby.

-For the briefest moment I thought I had seen something, just in the corner of my eye—past the scene of death.
+For the briefest moment I thought I glimpsed something in the corner of my eye—past the scene of death.
 A dark shroud dissolving into the foliage.
 Of course, it easily could have been shadows of leaves dancing under the summer sun.
 But I didn’t get to ponder it for long.

 “Oh my—what the hell kid!
 You're supposed to shoot the target, not little animals!”
 The counselor was irate.
 “Alright, the archery range is closed for the rest of the day!
 Everyone needs to leave, the new kid ruined it!”